Updated April 2026

 Approaching your landlord

 You are not legally required to ask your landlord before installing a genuinely portable system that leaves no marks.
-However, in practice, having a brief conversation prevents disputes and builds goodwill — especially if the system will be visible from outside the property or shared space.
+In practice, however, a brief conversation prevents disputes and builds goodwill, especially if the system will be visible from outside the property or from shared spaces.

 A reasonable approach: